-Narrowboat Gecko has been our home for ten years.
-As we cruise the inland waterways some of our thoughts find their way into this blog.
+Narrowboat Gecko was our home for ten years whilst we cruised the inland waterways.
+Some of our thoughts find their way into this blog.
 Margaret & Peter

 Tuesday, 5 January 2016

 Do you remember the great BW scheme to attract businesses to the canal by equipping some Dutch barges for office use and mooring them in the Paddington Arm?
 This great investment opportunity proved particularly attractive.
 But not to BW or C&RT as it now is.
 The barge Brunel, for instance, cost £250k to buy and fit out.
 After a few years attracting no business interest it was towed away to West India Dock in 2009.
 To navigate the canal bridges between Paddington and Docklands, Brunel had to be ballasted with 20 tons of water.
 It languished for a further five years in Docklands until it was auctioned in 2014.
 It sold for £26k!
 Of course this particular event may have missed your attention as during that time BW was spending £21.5m on Prescott Lock on the Bow Back rivers to enable building materials for the Olympic site to be transported by canal.
 Only two barges passed through the lock in seven months!